franneck94/GW2_RotaHelper/README.md

 # GW2 Rotation Helper - Master Your Combat at the Training Golem

-Elevate your Guild Wars 2 gameplay with this sophisticated rotation learning tool, designed to help you perfect your combat skills at the Special Forces Training Area!
+Designed to help you perfect your combat skills at the Special Forces Training Area!

 ## ✨ Installation Guide